tamas-csanyi-cgi/bonnie/README.md

 # Bonnie live environment

-The Bonnie application is up and running as a docker container and can be operated on [https://bonnee.eu/](https://bonnee.eu/).
+The Bonnie application is up and running as a docker container on [https://bonnee.eu/](https://bonnee.eu/).
 It can be continuously updated via Jenkins server.